GammaRad/ColorTerminalApplications/README.md

 # SnakeTerminalPython
 Full color snake game with live user input right in the terminal.
-7 Lines (optimized, that is why its so small), uses minimal modules, and game rendering is all in puure python.
+7 Lines (optimized, that is why its so small), uses minimal modules, and game rendering is all in pure python.
 # What is needed to run this program
 This is a program written in python 3.9.13 .
 If you have a newer version of python, I doubt things will break but keep it in mind.
 The keyboard functionality requires your device to be compatible with the msvcrt module.
 I am fairly certain msvcrt only works for WINDOWS operating system